Survivors of sexual violence in South Sudan struggle to access health care - South Sudan

 The report makes a series of recommendations, including:

-Increasing efforts to overcome social barriers by educating communities about CRSV and its impact on survivors.
-Communications & Public Information Section
+- Increasing efforts to overcome social barriers by educating communities about CRSV and its impact on survivors.